rome/tools/website/src/docs/lint/rules/index.md

 Developers can opt-in these rules via configuration.
 We vehemently appreciate filing issue in case of bugs or performance problems.

-Rules can be downgraded to this category in case a patch release is needed.
-After an arbitrary amount of time, the team can decide to promote these rules into an appropriate category.
+Rules can be downgraded to this group in case a patch release is needed.
+After an arbitrary amount of time, the team can decide to promote these rules into an appropriate group.
 Doing so means that the rule is stable and ready for production.
 <div class="rule">
 <h3 data-toc-exclude id="noArrayIndexKey">
 	<a href="/docs/lint/rules/noArrayIndexKey">noArrayIndexKey (since v0.10.0)</a>